 On Expatica’s listing of jobs in Switzerland, you’ll find a constantly updated list of Swiss jobs for foreigners and English speakers in different sectors across the country.

 If you’re from the EU or EEA you can search for a job in Switzerland through EURES, the European Job Mobility Portal.
-This is maintained by the European Commission and designed to aid the freedom of movement within the European Economic Area.
-As well as looking for work, you can upload your CV, which can be viewed by prospective employers, as well as get advice on the legal and administrative issues involved in working in Switzerland.
+This is a European Commission site aids the freedom of movement within the European Economic Area.
+As well as looking for work, you can upload your CV, which prospective employers can view, as well as get advice on the legal and administrative issues involved in working in Switzerland.

 Public employment services

-The Regional Employment Centres (RAV/ORP/URC) in the different cantons throughout Switzerland will help EU/EEA citizens find work, you can register at your local office or look at current vacancies on their Job Area page.
+The Regional Employment Centres (RAV/ORP/URC) in the different cantons throughout Switzerland will help EU/EEA citizens find work.
+You can register at your local office or look at current vacancies on their website.

 Job websites in Switzerland

-General jobs in Switzerland can be found on a number of websites, many of which advertise jobs in Switzerland for foreigners and in English:
+You can find general jobs in Switzerland on a number of websites, many of which advertise jobs in Switzerland for foreigners and in English: